wknishio/variable-terminal/readme.txt

-When the user types a command in client and press enter, this software checks if the command must be redirected to the external shell running on the server or if the command is a exclusive command of this software.
+When the user types a command in client and press enter, this software checks if the command must be redirected to the external shell running on the server or if the command is a internal command of this software.

-Most of the functions of this software are executed by these exclusive commands.
+Most of the functions of this software are executed by these internal commands.

-After configuring the server, the server console can also receive text command inputs, but only exclusive commands of this software.
+After configuring the server, the server console can also receive text command inputs, but only internal commands of this software.

-When using graphical console, the helper menu "Commands" will be available, assisting the use of all exclusive commands of this software.
+When using graphical console, the helper menu "Commands" will be available, assisting the use of all internal commands of this software.

-Some of the available exclusive commands in client console:
+Some of the available internal commands in client console:

 * Commands *VTFILETRANSFER or *VTFT do file transfers.
 * Commands *VTSCREENSHOT or *VTSCS do remote screen captures.